 Parking for key workers

-If you are an NHS carer or key worker, you can park in on-street areas that have restrictions across all six SEPP areas.
+If you are in one of these groups, you can park in on-street areas that have restrictions across all six SEPP areas.

 - in resident permit bays